How to Stop Buying Clothes and Other Items You Don’t Need

 The easiest way to kill your bank account or rack up debt is by purchasing clothes and other items you don’t need.
 Also known as impulse buying, this stress reliever is an obvious problem when it comes time to clean out your closet.

-While spring-cleaning is the norm, I personally like to do a winter cleaning.
-In the winter I am in my apartment for more hours of the day and hoarding is definitely not an option.
-In preparing for the winter months, I am always shocked by how many items (mostly clothes) I end up giving away or donating.
+While spring-cleaning is the norm, I also try to do a winter cleaning since I am in my apartment for more hours of the day and hoarding is definitely not an option.

 Why we Impulse Shop

 Before I list out my top tips to breaking this habit, it may be helpful to understand why we spend our hard earned money on items we really don’t need.

 Though some shop out of necessity (food, soap, etc.) most of us shop because it's fun.

 I know a number of people who treat shopping as a stress reliever.

 The action of spending money can actually become an addiction that leads to impulse buying and eventually financial trouble if not addressed.

 Though many of you may not be at the level where it’s a serious issue, we have all had that instant where we bought something only to bury it in the closet, or even worse get home and realize that you threw away money that didn’t need to be spent.

 So with that, here are a few tips to help you control that impulse to buy.